-- 34. It admits the allegations in paragraph 34. - 35.
-In answer to paragraph 35, it: - (a) admits the allegation in subparagraph 35(d); - (b) otherwise denies the allegations in paragraph 35; - (c) says further that: - subject to production by the Applicant of the paper by Larry D. Kier Review of genotoxicity biomonitoring studies of glyphosate-based formulations' published in the journal Critical Reviews in Toxicology (Kier 2015 Paper) and reference at trial to its full terms and effect: - (A) the abstract to the Kier 2015 Paper contains a statement that 'The results of the biomonitoring studies do not contradict an earlier conclusion derived from experimental genotoxicity studies that typical GBF's do not appear to present significant genotoxic risk under normal conditions of human or environmental exposures'; - (B) the Kier 2015 Paper was initiated by Monsanto Company prior to the evaluation of glyphosate carcinogenicity by IARC;

-(C) the Declaration of Interest in the Kier 2015 Paper disclosed that the author was a paid consultant for the Kier 2015 Paper; and
+34. It admits the allegations in paragraph 34.

+35. In answer to paragraph 35:

+- (a) it refers to and repeats paragraphs 17(c)(v) and 109(a) of its Defence to the Fourth Further Amended Statement of Claim; - (b) it does not know and therefore cannot admit the allegations in paragraph 35; and - (c) insofar as the allegations made in paragraph 35 of the Reply are said to be relevant to state of scientific knowledge up to and including 1 September 2000 (which is denied) it says further that: - subject to production by the Applicant of the paper by Larry D. Kier Review of genotoxicity biomonitoring studies of glyphosate-based formulations' published in the journal Critical Reviews in Toxicology (Kier 2015 Paper) and reference at trial to its full terms and effect: - (A) the abstract to the Kier 2015 Paper contains a statement that 'The results of the biomonitoring studies do not contradict an earlier conclusion derived from experimental genotoxicity studies that typical GBF's do not appear to present significant genotoxic risk under normal conditions of human or environmental exposures'; - (B) the Kier 2015 Paper was initiated by Monsanto Company prior to the evaluation of glyphosate carcinogenicity by IARC; - (C) the Declaration of Interest in the Kier 2015 Paper disclosed that the author was a paid consultant for the Kier 2015 Paper; and